-But if we assume that the business earns profit next year and records the taxable income of $300,000, it will be taxed at the corporate tax rate.
-After applying tax rate, it will have to pay $300,000 x 40% = $120,000 in taxes.
+But if we assume that the business earns profit next year and records a taxable income of $300,000, it will be taxed at the corporate tax rate.
+After applying the tax rate, it will have to pay $300,000 x 40% = $120,000 in taxes.

 When the business has faced a net operating loss in the previous tax year, it can use that NOL for the current tax year to decrease the tax bill.
 The amount of net operating loss can also be used against the taxable income in previous years for a tax rebate.